 Louisburg College is committed to offering an individualized approach to higher education.
 By recognizing that every student comes to college with different learning needs and experiences, we have established a wide range of free and fee-based services to meet each student's individual needs.
 From extensive instructor access, to division-run tutoring labs, students at Louisburg College do not have to look far to find academic support.
-In addition, Learning Services offers a comprehensive academic tutoring program called Learning Partners, and coordinates accommodations for individuals through the Office of Learning Support and Disability Services.
+In addition, Learning Services offers a comprehensive academic tutoring program called Learning Partners, and coordinates accommodations for individuals through the Accessibility Services Office.
 Whether students are looking for occasional assistance with homework, or desire a more comprehensive approach to building academic skills as they transition into college, they will find that help at Louisburg College where opportunities abound.

 Our small student-to-professor ratio, our "out of the classroom" access to instructors, and our supportive academic atmosphere ensure personal attention and encourage success in each individual student.
 Academic assistance is always easy to find at Louisburg, whether the student needs help with Math, Science or Humanities.
 Our faculty ideals are student-centered and teaching-focused.
 Find an instructor's contact information by clicking here.

 Louisburg College is also committed to providing each student, regardless of ability, with an equal opportunity for success.
 All students with a documented disability, whether it's a physical, mental, psychological or learning disability, are guaranteed equal access to all programs and will be provided reasonable accommodations and services at no cost to the student.
-OLSDS is open year round to answer questions and make sure adequate accommodations are provided to all students.
+The Accessibility Services Office is open year round to answer questions and make sure adequate accommodations are provided to all students.

 Along with this list of free academic and disability support services, Louisburg College also offers Learning Partners, a fee-based academic support program for college students with documented learning disabilities (LD) or Attention Deficit/Hyperactivity Disorder (AD/HD).
 This unique program provides students with additional private academic coaching and instruction with a trained learning specialist.
 Students who qualify are partnered with a primary learning specialist who meets with them privately at least twice a week during the academic year.
 The focus of Learning Partners is building learning strategies and self-advocacy skills appropriate to the college environment.